ErasmusMC-Bioinformatics/AMR-Galaxy-workflows/docs/index.md

 ## Running the pipelines

 - These workflows can be imported into the Galaxy server of your choice.
-- We recommend using the European Galaxy server ([usegalaxy.eu](https://usegalaxy.eu)); it is free to use for anybody with a default of 250 GB of data storage.
+- We recommend using the European Galaxy server ([usegalaxy.eu](https://usegalaxy.eu)); it is free to use for anybody, and has a default of 250 GB of data storage.

 ### 1. Importing the Workflows into Galaxy